In a Nutshell

 What makes RateZip stand out from the competition is its process.
 This service allows you to compare rates from a wide variety of mortgage lenders that are appropriate for your given situation and location, just like the hundreds of other mortgage loan aggregators out there.
 However, unlike other mortgage rate marketplaces, RateZip doesn't let a machine do the dirty work for you.
 Rather, RateZip has a team of educated brokers who have worked in these industries for years crunching numbers for you.
 These analysts look at trends, market values, and the fluctuating mortgage rates before publishing any of the information.
 So, you are really getting solid results when you run your searches.

-That’s also why RateZip is a good choice for people who like to have all of the data available to them before they make a decision.
+That’s also why RateZip is a good choice for people who like to have data available to them before they make a decision.
 And when it comes to taking out a mortgage or refinancing your current home, it is important to have as much information as possible.
 RateZip really goes the extra mile to give consumers the information they need to make informed decisions.

 Types of Loans/Products